59th Primetime Emmy Awards: Memorable moments

-The stage design for the ceremony was created with seating surrounding platform creating a theatre in the round with a "catwalk" style walkway for winners and presenters to exit the stage to.
-A trap door was placed in the center of the main stage.
-Some TV critics viewed this as a reference to Fox's American Idol.
-During his acceptance speech, James Spader made a comment about the seating design, stating that "I've been to thousands and thousands of concerts in my life and I can tell you these are the worst seats I've ever had."
+The stage was designed with seating surrounding the platform creating a theatre in the round, with a catwalk-style walkway for winners and presenters to exit the stage.
+A trapdoor was placed in the center of the main stage; some TV critics viewed this as a reference to Fox's American Idol.
+During his acceptance speech, James Spader made a comment about the seating design, saying "I've been to thousands and thousands of concerts in my life and I can tell you these are the worst seats I've ever had".